 San Miguel de Allende is a colonial town in central Mexico known for its cobbled streets, and its beautiful main plaza, complete with a pink gothic church that is illuminated at night.
 After visiting this picturesque town, here’s what not to do in San Miguel de Allende with kids.

 Perhaps surprisingly, this small Mexican town known for its older ex-pat population is also family-friendly- here are travel tips to make the most of your family vacation in San Miguel de Allende.
-We visited as part of our Family Year Out, when our kids were 4 and 7.
-San Miguel was part of the six weeks in Mexico we spend crossing from the Pacific coast to the Yucatan.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.